When to Visit Krabi: A Season-by-Season Guide to Thailand's Andaman Coast

 What's Happening

 Songkran Festival (Thai New Year, April 13-15) transforms Krabi Town and Ao Nang into water fight zones.
 Giant pickup trucks cruise the streets with barrel-sized water tanks.
-It's absolute chaos and genuinely one of the most fun experiences in Southeast Asia.
+It's glorious chaos and genuinely one of the most fun experiences in Southeast Asia.

 The Catch